Progressive Bet Sizing

-Don't expect to "learn" anything directly from this spreadsheet – just play around and familiarise yourself with how betting different percentages of the pot on the flop and the turn affects the situation on the river.
-It's all about familairising yourself with how stack, pot and bet sizes are connected.
+Don't expect to "learn" anything directly from this spreadsheet – just play around and familiarize yourself with how betting different percentages of the pot on the flop and the turn affects the situation on the river.
+It's all about familiarizing yourself with how stack, pot and bet sizes are connected.

 The pot grows quicker than you think.
 Your bet sizes early on in the hand are more important than you think.

 If you’ve got a great hand that you want to gain maximum value from, bet smart - starting with the flop.
 Look at the effective stacks and plan accordingly.